communitiesuk/epb-ecaas-aws-infrastructure/README.md

 * Don't store tfvars files on your machine - only download them to run the script, then delete
 * Only pass them to others via the S3 bucket, as documented in previous section

-## Setting up tfstate management (Initial setup only)

-__Note__: Skip this if the infrastructure state management exists already

-Before starting to terraform the infrastructure of an environment, you will need to use the pre-configured S3 backend, so that terraform can store / lock the state.

-The infrastructure used for the S3 backend is defined via terraform in the `/state-init` directory:

-1. `cd /state-init`

-2. Initialize your Terraform enivronment
-   `aws-vault exec {profile_name_for_AWS_environment} -- terraform init`

-   Example:
-   `aws-vault exec ecaas-integration -- terraform init`

-3. Create infrastructure
-   `aws-vault exec {profile_name_for_AWS_environment} -- terraform apply`

-   Example:
-   `aws-vault exec ecaas-integration -- terraform apply`

 ## Terraforming infrastrcuture
 The repo is subdivided into terraform for the following ECaaS infrastructure: